3 Easy Tips to Check Hard Drive for Bad Sectors - Full Guide💡

 4. Can a hard drive with bad sectors still be used?

-It depends on the number on your hard drive.
-A hard drive with a small number of bad sectors can work normally, but you need to back up your data or migrate the operating system to another drive promptly.
-However, if your disk has many bad sectors, it is recommended that you clone it directly to a brand-new disk.
-Because your disk can crash at times, your data can be lost.
+A hard drive with a small number of bad sectors can work normally, but it's recommended to back up data or migrate the OS to another drive promptly, while a disk with many bad sectors should be cloned to a brand-new disk to prevent data loss.

 Related Articles